-It's impossible to answer these questions with any certainty.
+It's impossible to answer these questions with any surety.
 However, you may find it comforting to know that many professionals who work in this area believe that the person does know, at some level, that someone is offering support.
 And even though there is no way to tell if there is benefit to the resident, coming to see a loved one may benefit you by helping you to work through grief issues.
-Visiting is also important in giving you peace of mind that the resident is receiving good care.
+Visiting is also important in ensuring that the resident is receiving good care.